 Tennessee woman takes last swig of beer during arrest after high-speed chase: cops

-Talk about taking one for the road.
+Talk about taking one for the road?

 A Tennessee woman who was about to be arrested after allegedly leading police on a high-speed chase on Monday could be seen on dash-cam video exiting the car with a beer in hand and taking a few chugs before getting put in handcuffs, authorities said.